Top 10 Things to Do in Kennebunkport Maine: A Complete Travel Guide

 2. See the Whale

 Whale watching in Kennebunkport is an experience you should not miss.
-First Chance Whale Watch takes visitors on a trip to see these giant sea creatures up close.
+First Chance Whale Watch takes visitors to see these giant sea creatures up close.
 Their boat, Nick’s Chance, offers daily tours that last around 4 hours and 45 minutes.
 You can spot different whales like humpbacks, finbacks, and minkewhales.
 The boat has all the needed safety and navigation systems that give a safe feel while you are among the giant creatures.

 3. Ride the Kennebunk River